 A video in which a young girl describes her experiences of racism, with dramatization, and poetry from Benjamin Zephaniah.

-with videos and links looking at what racism is.
+An information page with videos and links looking at what racism is.

 A BBC Newsround special looking at the protests following the death of George Floyd, in America, The inequalities Black people face across the world, and what has happened as a result.